Hawke–Keating government

 The Hawke–Keating government is an all-encompassing term to describe the duration of the Hawke government and the Keating government, which together spanned from 11 March 1983 to 11 March 1996.
-Both governments were formed by the Australian Labor Party, and were led from 1983 to 1991 by Bob Hawke as Prime Minister, and from 1991 to 1996 by Paul Keating as Prime Minister, with Keating serving as Treasurer throughout the Hawke government.
+Both governments were formed by the Australian Labor Party, and were led from 1983 to 1991 by Bob Hawke as prime minister, and from 1991 to 1996 by Paul Keating as prime minister, with Keating serving as Treasurer throughout the Hawke government.
 During the Hawke–Keating government, the Labor Party won five successive federal elections, its most electorally successful period to date; the 13-year uninterrupted period of government also remains the Labor Party's longest spell in power at the federal level.
+This period in Australia’s political history is also referred to as the Hawke–Keating era.

 The Hawke–Keating government began after the Fraser government was defeated at the 1983 election and ended with defeat at the 1996 election, which ushered in the Howard government.
 In between those elections were further victories in 1984, 1987, 1990 and 1993.
 The Hawke–Keating government has been described by Labor figures as the party's most successful period in government in its history, and has generally been reviewed positively by historians for its degree of achievement.
 Scholars and politicians have noted the importance of the powerful political and personal partnership that developed between Hawke and Keating to the success of the government.